 10 Tips For Taking Photos Underwater

-Photography on land is one thing to master but the underwater world throws up a huge amount of new problems making getting the perfect shot that little bit harder.
-It’s not impossible however to get great photos under the waves.
+Photography on land is one thing to master but the underwater world throws up a huge amount of new problems that make getting the perfect shot that little bit harder.
+But with these 10 easy to follow tips for underwater photography you can easily get great photos under the waves.
 Here are some easy tips to follow once you have your camera and housing set up.

 Start shallow.
 Water affects light least the shallower you are so it’s a good place to start.